Average Weather in Pittsburgh Pennsylvania, United States

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.8 months, from May 2 to August 28, with an average daily incident shortwave energy per square meter above 5.7 kWh.
 The brightest day of the year is July 2, with an average of 6.8 kWh.

 The darker period of the year lasts for 3.4 months, from November 5 to February 15, with an average daily incident shortwave energy per square meter below 2.6 kWh.
 The darkest day of the year is December 25, with an average of 1.6 kWh.

 Average Daily Incident Shortwave Solar Energy

 For the purposes of this report, the geographical coordinates of Pittsburgh are 40.441 deg latitude, -79.996 deg longitude, and 938 ft elevation.

-The topography within 2 miles of Pittsburgh contains significant variations in elevation, with a maximum elevation change of 535 feet, and an average elevation above sea level of 887 feet.
+The topography within 2 miles of Pittsburgh contains significant variations in elevation, with a maximum elevation change of 535 feet and an average elevation above sea level of 887 feet.
 Within 10 miles also contains significant variations in elevation (663 feet).
-Within 50 miles contains large variations in elevation (2,365 feet).
+Within 50 miles contains significant variations in elevation (2,365 feet).

 The area within 2 miles of Pittsburgh is covered by artificial surfaces (97%), within 10 miles by artificial surfaces (79%) and trees (18%), and within 50 miles by trees (63%) and cropland (23%).